chaseruskin/legoHDL/README.md

 3. __Developing a Block__

 At this point, a lot has happened.
-There is an metadata file titled "Lego.lock" inside our project, the project is already initialized with git, and our template auto-populated the project with files ready to go.
-This project is now considered a "block" because it has a Lego.lock file.
+There is an metadata file titled "Block.lock" inside our project, the project is already initialized with git, and our template auto-populated the project with files ready to go.
+This project is now considered a "block" because it has a Block.lock file.

 The development process is now no different than before.
 We will create our design, and then our testbench, making git commits along the way if desired.
 When we have our entity declared and written, we can view it with: